-Let me ask you a real question: Have you ever felt like you were too young, too overlooked, or too uncertain to make a difference?
+Have you ever felt too young, too overlooked, or too uncertain to make a difference?
 If so, you are in excellent company.
-Scripture is filled with women who faced the exact same doubts — and then changed the course of history because of one decision: to trust God and move forward.
+Scripture is filled with women who faced those same doubts — and then changed the course of history because of one decision: to trust God and move forward.

-Today, we are going to look at three of the most powerful female role models in the Bible — Esther, Ruth, and Mary.
+Today we look at three of the most powerful female role models in the Bible — Esther, Ruth, and Mary.
 Each woman faced a moment that demanded courage, loyalty, or surrender to a divine calling.
-Each woman said “yes” when it would have been far easier to say “no.” And each story still speaks directly into the challenges you face as a teenager right now.
+Each woman said yes when it would have been easier to say no. And each story still speaks directly into the challenges a teenager faces right now.

 Esther: Courage When It Costs You Everything